 This code compiles and runs but doesn’t result in the desired threading behavior: a slow request will still cause other requests to wait to be processed.
 The reason is somewhat subtle: the Mutex struct has no public unlock method because the ownership of the lock is based on the lifetime of the MutexGuard<T> within the LockResult<MutexGuard<T>> that the lock method returns.
 At compile time, the borrow checker can then enforce the rule that a resource guarded by a Mutex cannot be accessed unless we hold the lock.
 However, this implementation can also result in the lock being held longer than intended if we aren’t mindful of the lifetime of the MutexGuard<T>.

-The code in Listing 20-20 that uses let job = receiver.lock().unwrap().recv().unwrap(); works because with let, any temporary values used in the expression on the right hand side of the equals sign are immediately dropped when the let statement ends.
+The code in Listing 20-20 that uses let job = receiver.lock().unwrap().recv().unwrap(); works because with let, any temporary values used in the expression on the right-hand side of the equal sign are immediately dropped when the let statement ends.
 However, while let (and if let and match) does not drop temporary values until the end of the associated block.
 In Listing 20-21, the lock remains held for the duration of the call to job(), meaning other workers cannot receive jobs.

 Graceful Shutdown and Cleanup